CornellAutonomousBikeTeam/Navigation/README.md

 Master branch should have stable code only.
 If unstable, write unstable at the top.
 Repo for the nav code- .gitignore only has python

+**nav.py** contains the navigation algorithms with steering angle as output.
+Run **loop.py** to see simulation.

+All files with "_node" are used for ROS communication.

  ## Known Bugs
   - [ ] Divide by 0 errors in geometry.py methods
   - [ ] Verify all return types using python's .dtype() method